Community Service Registration

 The work shift instructions are generally self-explanatory.
 If you need clarification, check with the gate or appropriate shift coordinator.

-Except for the midnight to 2 AM fire tenders, everyone needs to report to the gate to start their shift and end it.
+Except for the late-night fire tenders, everyone needs to report to the gate to start their shift and end it.
 Don’t be late!

-At the end of your shift you will get a ticket for a drawing for one of two prizes, a djembe or a beautiful goddess statue, Venus Walking.
-We’ll draw winners at the end of the Ardantane Auction on Saturday afternoon.
+At the end of your shift you will get a ticket for a drawing for a prize.
+We’ll draw a winner at the end of the Ardantane Auction on Saturday afternoon.

 Some jobs require you to carry a radio for communications.
-You’ll pick up your radio at the gate when you log in and return it there when you log out.
+You’ll pick up your radio at the gate when you start your shift and return it there when you finish your shift.

 2-Hour Work Shifts

 Below is a description of the work shifts available.
 If you are mobility-challenged, we recommend you consider Gate or Silver Moon Care shifts, which allow you to mostly sit.
 For those able to walk about easily, consider a shift as a Security or Facilities helper.
-If you are also able to project your voice fairly loudly (you can also just stop in individual camps), the job for you is Herald.
+If you are also able to project your voice loudly (you can also just stop in individual camps and speak with folks), the job for you is Herald.
 If you are able-bodied and fit, consider being a gnome.
-Gnomes provide assistance wherever needed and sometimes this involves helping setup or take down a camp or vendor booth, which means some lifting and hauling.
+Gnomes provide assistance wherever needed; sometimes this involves helping setup or take down a camp, the gate, Silver Moon Care, or vendor booth, which means some lifting and hauling.

 Facilities: Check bathrooms and wash stations and restock; pick up trash along your way if you find it.
-Supplies for restocking usually are available at the gate.
-Coordinators: Ryan and Jackie.
+Supplies for restocking and a cart are available at the gate.

 Herald: Walk the camp and announce upcoming events or changes to the schedule.
-Carry provided radio.
-Coordinator: Clint.
+Carry provided radio and event schedule.

 Safety & Security: Walk the site to assess safety and security.
-Carry provided radio, respond to security calls, report unresolved security concerns, including unauthorized or unattended fires.
-Coordinator: Morgan
+Carry provided radio, respond to security calls, and report unresolved security concerns, including unauthorized or unattended fires.